Vinod Kumar Shukla

-Vinod Kumar Shukla (born 1 January 1937) is a modern Hindi writer known for his style that often borders on magic-realism.
-His works include the novels Naukar ki Kameez (which has been made into the film of the same name by Mani Kaul) and Deewar Mein Ek Khirkee Rahati Thi (A Window lived in a Wall), which won the Sahitya Akademi Award for the best Hindi work in 1999.
+Vinod Kumar Shukla (1 January 1937 – 23 December 2025) was an Indian Hindi writer known for his writing style that often bordered on magical realism.
+His works included the novels Naukar Ki Kameez (Servant's shirt) and Deewar Mein Ek Khirkee Rehti Thi (A window lived in a wall).
+The latter won the Sahitya Akademi Award for the best Hindi work in 1999.
 This novel has been made into a stage play by theatre director Mohan Maharishi.

-He became the first Indian author to receive the PEN/Nabokov Award for Achievement in International Literature in 2023.
-In 2024, he became the first Chhattisgarhi to receive the Jnanpith Award.
+Shukla became the first Chhattisgarhi to receive the Jnanpith Award, and was also the first Indian author to receive the PEN/Nabokov Award for Achievement in International Literature.

-Life and work
+Early life and work

+Shukla was born on 1 January 1937 in Rajnandgaon, Chhattisgarh, the then princely state of Nandgaon in a Kanyakubja Brahmin family.
+He completed his post-graduation as M.Sc. in Agriculture from Jawaharlal Nehru Krishi Vishwa Vidyalaya (JNKVV) in Jabalpur whereafter he joined the Agriculture College, Raipur as a lecturer.
+He was inspired considerably by the poet Muktibodh who was then a lecturer in Hindi at Digvijay College, Rajnandgaon, and was a colleague of Padumlal Punnalal Bakshi.
+Baldev Mishra, an eminent Hindi literature personality in his own right was also at Rajnandgaon during the same period.

+“Kehne ke liye itna adhik aur bikhra hua hai, ki main apne ko samet nahi paata”, said Shukla in a rare Facebook Live in the April 2020, but what he couldn't express in spoken language, he more than made up for it in written language.

-He was born on 1 January 1937 in Rajnandgaon, Chhattisgarh (at the time the princely state of Nangaon, later the state of Madhya Pradesh).
-His first collection of poems Lagbhag Jai Hind was published in 1971.
-Vah Aadmi Chala Gaya Naya Garam Coat Pehankar Vichar Ki Tarah was his second collection of poems, published in 1981 by Sambhavna Prakashan.
-Naukar Ki Kameez(The Servant's Shirt) was his first novel, brought out in 1979 by the same publisher.
-Ped Par Kamra (Room on the Tree), a collection of short stories, was brought out in 1988, and another collection of poems in 1992, Sab Kuch Hona Bacha Rahega.
+His first collection of poems "Lagbhag Jai Hind" was published in 1971.
+"Vah Aadmi Chala Gaya Naya Garam Coat Pehankar Vichar Ki Tarah" was his second collection of poems, published in 1981 by Sambhavna Prakashan.

+"Naukar Ki Kameez" was his first novel, published in 1979 by the same publisher and was made into the film of the same name by Mani Kaul.
+"Ped Par Kamra" (Room on the Tree), a collection of short stories, was brought out in 1988, and another collection of poems in 1992, titled "Sab Kuch Hona Bacha Rahega."

-Vinod Kumar Shukla was a guest littérateur at the Nirala Srijanpeeth in AGRA from 1994 to 1996 during which he wrote two novels Khilega To Dekhenge and the refreshing Deewar Mein Ek Khirkee Rahati Thi.
-The latter has been translated into English by Prof. Satti Khanna of Duke University as A Window Lived in a Wall(Publisher : Sahitya Akademi, New Delhi, 2005).
-He was presented an artists' residency by Ektara - Takshila's Centre for Children's Literature & Art where he produced a novel for Young Adults called "Ek Chuppi Jagah".
+During his stint as a guest littérateur at the Nirala Srijanpeeth in Agra from 1994 to 1996, he wrote two novels Khilega To Dekhenge and Deewar Mein Ek Khirkee Rehti Thi.
+He won the Sahitya Akademi Award for the latter.
+In 2005, the novel was also later translated into English by Prof. Satti Khanna of Duke University as A Window Lived in a Wall.
+It was published by Sahitya Akademi, New Delhi.

-He did his M.Sc. in agriculture from Jawaharlal Nehru Krishi Vishwa Vidyalaya (JNKVV) in Jabalpur whereafter he joined as lecturer in Agriculture College Raipur.
-He was inspired considerably by the poet Muktibodh who was then a lecturer in Hindi at Digvijay College Rajnandgaon where Padumlal Punnalal Bakshi was also working.
-Baldeo Prasad Mishra was also at Rajnandgaon at the same period.

-Vinod Kumar Shukla's poems have been widely translated.
+He was presented with an artists' residency by Ektara - Takshila's Centre for Children's Literature & Art where he produced a novel for Young Adults called "Ek Chuppi Jagah".
+His works have been translated into several languages since.